Women’s Equal Rights And Freedoms

 1. Fundamental freedoms and rights

-• Irrespective of their ethnicity, religion, social class or demographics, women everywhere, in whatever village or city, must have the same rights as men in all economic, social and political spheres.
-Discrimination against women must be abolished in all its forms(2).
+• Irrespective of their ethnicity, religion, social class, or demographics, women everywhere, in whatever village or city, must have the same rights as men in all economic, social, and political spheres.
+Discrimination against women will be abolished in all its forms.

 • Women are free to choose their place of residence, occupation, and education.
-They must have the opportunity to travel freely, have the right to freely choose their clothing and spouse, and have the right to leave the country, to obtain foreign citizenship, to devolve citizenship to their children, to divorce, and to obtain custody and guardianship over children(3).
+They must have the opportunity to travel freely, have the right to choose their spouse freely, have the freedom to choose their clothing, and have the right to leave the country, to obtain foreign citizenship, to devolve citizenship to their children, to divorce, and to obtain custody and guardianship over children.

 2. Equality before the law

-• Women must enjoy protection of the law equal to men(4).
+• Women must enjoy the protection of the law equal to men.

 • Women must have equal rights as men before the courts.

 • The legal age for girls shall be 18.
-Prior to this age, girls shall not be subject to criminal punishment;
+Before this age, girls shall not be subject to criminal punishment.

-• Women are free to choose their own clothing.
-Government interference in this regard is prohibited.
+• Women are free to choose their clothing.

-• The law of forced veiling shall be repealed(5).
+• The law of forced veiling shall be repealed.

-• Laws that prescribe administrative punishment for lack of veiling of female workers or employees shall be repealed(6).
+• Laws that prescribe administrative punishment for lack of veiling of female workers or employees will be repealed.

-• Written or unwritten laws on controlling the clothing or behavior of women under the rubric of “mal-veiling,” which have violated Iranian women’s right to freedom and security, shall have no place in tomorrow’s Iran.
+• Written or unwritten laws on controlling women’s clothing or behavior under the rubric of “mal-veiling,” which have violated Iranian women’s right to freedom and security, shall have no place in tomorrow’s Iran.

 4. Equal participation in political leadership

-• Women must specifically enjoy the right to equal participation in the country’s political leadership(8).
+• Women must specifically enjoy the right to equal participation in the country’s political leadership.

-• In order to dispense with any inequality, the government must appoint women for at least half of its posts, and political parties are obliged to choose at least half their candidates from among women for parliamentary elections.
+• In order to dispense with any inequality, I propose that the government appoint women for at least half of its posts, and I suggest that political parties be obliged to choose at least half their candidates from among women for parliamentary elections.

 • Any laws that cause prohibitions or limitations on women occupying government posts or senior judicial and legal positions must be repealed.